st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

             if key.startswith(parameter_type)
         }
 ```
-- Extracts parameters from a specific run.
+- Extracts parameters from a specific run
-- Returns a dictionary with the filtered parameters, removing the prefix specified by `parameter_type`.
+- Returns a dictionary with the filtered parameters, removing the prefix specified by `parameter_type`
 ```
     def get_run_metrics(self, run, metric_type):
         run_metrics = run.data.metrics